Cusher River

 Cusher River is a river in County Armagh, Northern Ireland.
 It is formed by the junction, near Mountnorris, of two small streams (the Creggan and the Blackwater), flows by Tandragee, and joins the River Bann one mile above Portadown.

 The Cusher River is part of the Newry Canal.
 Both of these waters and the Bann connect at Whitecoat.

 History

 During the 19th century, the Cusher River had various mills for food.

 Pollution

-In June 2008, river pollution killed many roachs and trout.
+In June 2008, river pollution killed many roach and trout.